UnicorneCloud/iPerspective/README.md

     pod install

-## Usage of 'UIImageView+Perspective'.
+## Usage of 'UIImageViewPerspective'.

 See the sample project iPerspective in 'Exemple' directory.

 ### Prepare 'CMMotionManager'

-UIImageView+Perspective use 'CoreMotion'.
-It's prefered to create a single instance of CMMotionManager for all UIImageView+Perspective in your app.
+All control in iPerspective use 'CoreMotion'.
+It's prefered to create a single instance of CMMotionManager for all control in your app.

     #import <CoreMotion/CoreMotion.h>
     ...
-    @interface EPViewController ()
+    @interface EPViewController2 ()
     {
         CMMotionManager *motionmanager;
     }